8 Self-Care Tips All Women Should Know

 Many women take on heavy caregiving responsibilities for others but feel guilty taking time to personally rest.
 However, rest is one of the most important things you can do to improve your health and care for your body.
 A lack of rest heightens stress levels and makes it challenging to be intentional with your response to life.

 Try incorporating a 15-minute pause into your day.
 During this time, don’t get on your phone or try to accomplish anything.
 Just sit and breathe.
 You’ll be amazed at how this will reduce your stress levels!
-You should also prioritize getting 8 hours of sleep every night.
-While you sleep, your body is restored and prepared to face the next day.
+For a refreshing coastal escape, consider Coffs Harbour holiday accommodation where you can unwind by the ocean and recharge in a serene setting.

 Verbalize Your Thoughts